kunalpro379/FINAgent/README.md

 # FINAgent

-A modular, plug-and-play financial research and trading agent framework.
+A modular financial research and trading agent framework.
 It integrates market data tools, analysis agents, memory, a graph-based orchestration layer, and a Zerodha MCP bridge for execution and UI.

 ## Features
 - Analysts for market, news, and social data